GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 ## #Specifications

     - 2 weeks ( 5h / day )
-    - Unique Parkur Game
+    - Unique Parkour Game
-    - Developed in Unreal Egine
+    - Developed in Unreal Engine
-    - Texures made in Quixel Mixer
+    - Textures made in Quixel Mixer

 # #Game design
 <hr>
 The game is inspired by games I played when I was younger like Minecraft Parkour, Crash Bandicoot and a little bit of titan fall 2.
-I love giving the player the chance to decide and I wanted to challenge myself with new things and I hate monotony, so I realized this idea:
+- I love giving the player the chance to decide
+- I wanted to challenge myself with new things
+- Monotony is boring
+Because of this, I realized this idea:

 ## #Game Idea
 The player finds himself on a hill (an island) surrounded by an infinite low land (an ocean) and must find a way to escape but if he touches the land, he dies.
 To avoid dying, he uses his gun to shoot and create obstacles for him to jump over with a fast and easy to control movement.